Animal Care and Use

 UT Dallas faculty, staff, students, or employees who propose to engage in any research involving the use of Human Participants must have prior review and approval of that activity by the Institutional Review Board (IRB).
 It is UT Dallas policy that all protocols involving the use of human participants be reviewed and approved by the IRB.
 The IRB is responsible for safeguarding the rights and welfare of participants who may be at risk through participation in such activities.
 These requirements apply to both funded and non-funded research regardless of whether the research is performed at UT Dallas or other locations and regardless of whether another IRB has reviewed the protocol.

-Information about the review process, required forms, agenda deadlines, and meeting dates are available from the Office of Research Compliance or by contacting Amanda Boone, Associate Director, x4575.
+Information about the review process, required forms, agenda deadlines, and meeting dates are available from the Office of Research Integrity and Outreach or by contacting Amanda Boone, Associate Director, x4575.

 Projects involving the use of recombinant DNA molecules require initial and subsequent annual review by the Institutional Biosafety Committee (IBC).
 These requirements apply to both funded and non-funded research.